Scroll to top

 Our Alumni

 Our alumni today have embarked on diverse and promising career paths across various industries.
-They are a true testament to the versatility of their education, as they continue to excel in a wide range of professional healthcare fields.
+They are a true testament to the versatility of their education, as they continue to excel in a wide range of professional healthcare fields, as can be seen in the list below.

 • AstraZeneca